Paris Olympics / Free admission

 • The Paris 2024 Games, an inspiration for people to take up sport

-Paris 2024 Olympic and Paralympic Games: events to see for free
+Paris 2024 Olympic and Paralympic Games: events to watch for free

 © Paris 2024

 You may not know it, but most of the events taking place in the streets of the capital or in the Seine are free to watch.
-This applies to the triathlon, marathon and road cycling.
+This will be the case for the triathlon, marathon and road cycling.

-The swimming (1.5 km), cycling (40 km) and running (10 km) events in the triathlon take place right in the centre of Paris: in the Seine, along the quays, on the Champs-Élysées...
-Visitors along the route can watch the athletes go by and cheer them on.
+The para-triathlon events of swimming (75), cycling (20 km) and running (5 km) will take place on the pont Alexandre III...
+Visitors along the route will be able to watch the para-athletes pass by and cheer them on.

 An opportunity also to do some sightseeing: the Alexandre-III bridge, Invalides, the Assemblée nationale, the Musée d’Orsay, the Grand Palais and Petit Palais, the Avenue des Champs-Élysées, the Arc de Triomphe, etc.